 Under the Guidelines of the Cardiac Society of Australia and New Zealand (CSANZ).

-This article was written by Principal Shannon Mony and Solicitor Rosemary Blanden.
+This article was written by Principal Shannon Mony and Lawyer Rosemary Blanden.
 Please contact them if you have any questions or if you would like further information.

 Disclaimer: This information is current as of September 2018.
 This health insight does not constitute legal advice and do not give rise to any solicitor/client relationship between Meridian Lawyers and the reader.
 Professional legal advice should be sought before acting or relying upon the content of this article.